scigility/scigility.github.io/_jobs/opening-2.en.md

 layout: job
 ref: job-opening-2
 lang: en
-title: Big Data DevOps
+title: Senior Platform Engineer
+pdf: Senior_Platform_Engineer_Job_Description.pdf
 ---

-Scigility combines academic and practical knowhow to a unique Big Data service offering for our customers.
-We define, build and operate integrated Big Data platforms, build applications to create new insights to our customer’s data and support customers within the legal framework.
+Scigility combines academic and practical know-how to a unique Big Data service offering for our customers. ​ **We define, build and operate integrated Big Data platforms**, build applications to create new insights to our customer’s data and support customers within the legal framework.

-<b>Your Tasks are</b>
+<b>Your Tasks</b>

-* Support in operating Big Data clusters based on Hadoop
-* Design and build Big Data solutions based on Hadoop, Kafka or other NoSQLsystems, either in Cloud or on-premise
+* Designing and developing both bare-metal and cloud-based solutions, leveraging state-of-the-art technologies, tools and methodologies
+* Build, operate and maintain distributed, high-available systems like e.g. Hadoop
+* Work closely with customers and other stakeholders in an agile environment
+* Review, audit and troubleshoot existing solutions and system architectures
+* Participate in customer workshops and presentation of the proposed solutions
-* Provide business support to our customers on new technologies
+* Explore available technologies to provide business support to our clients
-* Integration of new and existing IT systems

 <b>Your Profile</b>

-* Experience with Linux system administration, RedHat based distributions
-* Experience with Security related topics SSL/Kerberos/LDAP/AD-integration
+* Degree in Computer science or equivalent
+* Fluency in German and English essential
+* Proficient in ​**Linux administration**​ and **Networking**​ setup and troubleshooting
+* Experienced in setting up ​ **Security​** in distributed systems (SSL, Kerberos, SSO,...)
+* Experienced in operating distributed and high-available clusters
+* Experienced in applying ​**IaC**​ and **deployment automation**
+* Practical experience with, either or both, ​**AWS or Azure**
+* Experience in **​Big Data technologies**​ (Hadoop, Kafka,...)
-* Experience with Cloud architectures and platforms (AWS, GCP, Azure)
+* Experience with Microservices, Docker and Kubernetes
-* Experience with DevOps tools like Ansible/Puppet/Jenkins/…
-* Knowledge of scalable systems like Hadoop, Hive, HBase, Kafka and a higher level language like Java/Scala/Python is an asset
+* Strong problem solving skills & ability to learn in a fast paced environment
 * You are a proactive team player with the ability to work independently and accurately in interdisciplinary projects
-* Fluent in German and English, French would be an asset

 <b>Your Opportunities</b>